 Many people will abuse these sedatives recreationally, mixing them with alcohol and other substances, using them to come down from amphetamine highs, or even just forcing themselves to stay awake in order to achieve hallucinatory effects.

 But even to people who are, initially at least, taking these sedatives for their intended purpose, they still pose a substantial risk, in part because the majority of them are only meant to be used for a short period of time.
-Ambien is medically recommended to be taken as five pills a week for 12 weeks at the lowest effective dose, and Lunesta for only up to 10 days, at a strictly controlled dose.
+Ambien has a short treatment period of 1 to 2 weeks or less.
+Per FDA recommendation, doctors should prescribe the lowest dosage of Ambien as a safety measure as well as monitor patients for any physical and psychological changes, especially beyond the intended treatment period.

 It only takes a brief period of regular misuse for someone to quickly become dependent on them, especially if crushed and snorted or injected as opposed to taken in tablet form.
 An individual abusing Lunesta can develop a full-blown addiction in just two weeks.